 StringToFile– This stores a string in the provided file document.
 Multiple encodings are supported since version 7.4.1 of the module.

-StringFromFile– This reads the contents form the provided file document and return it as string.
+StringFromFile– This reads the contents from the provided file document and returns it as string.
 Multiple encodings are supported since version 7.4.1 of the module.

 StoreURLToFileDocument– This retrieves a document from an URL using an